Click play to listen to this article.

 Cheryl Strayed has seen it all.
 Yet, despite her struggles, she went on to become a New York Times bestselling author, renowned podcast host, political activist, and a voice of hope for millions of trauma survivors worldwide.

-What’s most impressive about Cheryl, however, is not her career but how she turned her trauma into growth.
-She even publicly declared that her suffering made her a more well-rounded, compassionate, and resilient person and that she’s grateful for her struggles.
+What’s most impressive about Cheryl, however, is not her career but how she turned her pain into growth.
+She even went on to publicly declare that her suffering made her a more well-rounded, compassionate, and resilient person and that she’s grateful for it.

 But not all traumatized victims grow in the same way.
-Some don’t experience any positive changes in their lives for years, while others experience them in just months following a traumatic event.
+Some don’t experience any positive changes in their lives for years, while others experience them in just months following a horrific event.

-Therefore, the more developed your personality factors are, and the more you believe that your trauma is something that can be overcome (and that the world isn’t all bleak), the higher your likelihood is for growth after adversity — for growth after your breakup.
+So the more developed your personality factors are, and the more you believe that your suffering is something that can be overcome (and that the world isn’t all bleak), the higher your likelihood for growth after adversity — for growth after your breakup.

 1. Ask Better Questions